tldr-pages/tldr/pages/linux/runuser.md

 `runuser {{user}} -l`

-- Specify a [s]hell for running instead of default shell (also works for login):
+- Specify a shell for running instead of the default shell (also works for login):

 `runuser {{user}} -s {{/bin/sh}}`